French national faces Myanmar court on drone flying charge

-NAYPYITAW, Myanmar (AP) — A French national has appeared in court in Myanmar after being arrested two weeks ago for allegedly flying a drone close to the country’s vast parliament complex.
+NAYPYITAW, Myanmar (AP) — A French national appeared in court Friday in Myanmar after being arrested two weeks ago for allegedly flying a drone close to the country’s vast parliament complex.

 Arthur Desclaux faces a charge under the Illegal Export-Import Act and could be jailed for up to three years if convicted.
-He was driven into the court compound in the back of a police vehicle, past waiting media.
+He was driven in the back of a police vehicle past waiting media into the court compound to be officially informed of the charge.

-Frederic Inza says: “We regret he is still in prison.
-We were hoping for a rapid solution.’
+“He didn’t have any bad intention to do this and I wish the judge will believe that he was doing it unintentionally and he would be released as soon as possible,” said Frederic Inza.
+“We regret he is still in prison.
+We were hoping for a rapid solution.”

 Most Read Nation & World Stories